 Her practice was enthusiastically reviewed in the cover feature of Art New Zealand’s 2014/15 summer edition, along with two others, as artists to watch.
 Amodeo completed her Masters of Fine Arts in 2007, achieving First Class Honours and coming top of her cohort.
 Since graduating, she has shown throughout New Zealand and overseas, her work being frequently and warmly reviewed.

 Amodeo is in the first year of a PhD Fine Arts at Massey University’s College of Creative Arts Toi Rauwharangi.
-In 2018 she will present a solo exhibition at Te Uru Waitakere Contemporary Gallery.

 The thinking that underlies my practice